crantodev/search-words/readme.md

-# Seach words from text using PHP

-This is a simple example (perhaps there are better) how to get the most repeated words in text

-## TO DO
-Get the returned words and search the definitions in dictionary
+# Tester
+ This is a project to test features, third party packages and other things.

+Great packages to test [PHP League](https://thephpleague.com/#packages)